ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1a-CRR/Readme.md

-## Lab 1A - NativeHA: Deploying a Cloud Native HA persistent IBM MQ Queue Manager on the Cloud Pak for Integration
+## Lab 1A - NativeHA: Deploying a container Native HA persistent IBM MQ Queue Manager on the Cloud Pak for Integration

 [Return to MQ lab page](../index.md)